-from which, what intuition would suggest is the following: \begin{Lemma} All points $(t, x)\in[0, T)\times (K, \infty)$ belong to the continuation set $\mathcal{C}$. \end{Lemma} \begin{proof} The proof follows, in fact, from verbal statement, since stopping at $[0, T)\times (K, \infty)$ gives one null payoff, while waiting, there is a positive probability to collect strictly positive payoff. \end{proof}
+from which, it follows that \begin{Lemma} All points $(t, x)\in[0, T)\times (K, \infty)$ belong to the continuation set $\mathcal{C}$. \end{Lemma} \begin{proof} The proof follows directly from the observation that stopping on $[0, T)\times (K, \infty)$ gives one null payoff, whereas waiting yields a positive probability to collect a strictly positive payoff, see \cite[Page 558]{DetempleandKitapbayev2021}. \end{proof}

-\begin{rem} Another message, as we shall see in a minute, of equation \eqref{GKBTC} is that the optimal stopping sets over $[0, T]$ depends on the relative positions of the level $L$ and of the optimal stopping boundary $B(t)$ of the standard American put option with payoff $G^A(x)=(K-x)^+$.
-(See \cite{BroadieandDetemple} and \cite{DetempleandKitapbayev2018}.) \end{rem}
+\begin{rem} Another message of equation \eqref{GKBTC}, as we shall see shortly, is that the optimal stopping set over $[0, T]$ depends on the relative positions of the level $L$ and of the optimal stopping boundary $B(t)$ of the standard American put option with payoff $G^A(x)=(K-x)^+$.
+(See \cite{BroadieandDetemple}, \cite{DetempleandKitapbayev2018}.) \end{rem}

 For notational convenience, we let $V^A(t, x)$, $G^A(x)=(K-x)^+ $ and $B(t)$ denote the value function, the gain function and the optimal stopping boundary for the standard American put option with the same maturity and strike price as the current contract.
 Then, we know from \cite{PeskirandShiryaev} that